HarisMo993/Skyline.BitrateCalculation/README.md

 1. Clone the repositorty
   https://github.com/HarisMo993/Skyline.BitrateCalculation/tree/feature/witout-scl-lib-automation-nuget-package
-2. Before run once Build Solution because of that they pull all nuget packages included in the project.
+2. Before running the project, run Build Solution first because of that they pull all nuget packages included in the project.
 3. This is it project start the project

 ![2](https://user-images.githubusercontent.com/80532396/216828386-f1537e03-7199-4c1f-b734-e31cac5a289c.PNG)